On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials

 The most powerful tools for obtaining bounds for sums of Kloosterman sums come from the spectral theory of automorphic forms following an approach initiated by Selberg.
 We refer to \cite{Iw} for a comprehensive background on the spectral theory of automorphic forms.\\ In this approach the spectrum of the automorphic Laplacian $\Delta=\Delta_\Gamma$ plays a prominent role, which in local coordinates is given by

 It can be shown that $\Delta_\Gamma$ with domain given by smooth and bounded functions on $\Gamma\backslash \H$, defines a non-negative, unbounded operator with a unique self-adjoint extension (which we also denote $\Delta=\Delta_\Gamma$).
 We observe that $\lambda=0$ is always an eigenvalue of $\Delta_\Gamma$ corresponding to the constant function.
 Furthermore the famous {\it Selberg conjecture} predicts that for congruence subgroups $\Gamma_0(N)$ the first non-zero eigenvalue is $\geq 1/4$.
-It is known that there exist non-congruence subgroups $\Gamma$ such there $\Delta_\Gamma$ has non-zero eigenvalues arbitrarily close to 0, \cite[page 165]{Iw}. \\ For $n=0$ the Kloosterman sums reduce to a generalizations of the classical Ramanujan sums and the $m$th Fourier coefficient of the Eisenstein series;
+It is known that there exist non-congruence subgroups $\Gamma$ such that $\Delta_\Gamma$ has non-zero eigenvalues arbitrarily close to 0 as explained in \cite[(11.15)]{Iw}. \\ For $n=0$ the Kloosterman sums reduce to a generalization of the classical Ramanujan sums and the $m$th Fourier coefficient of the Eisenstein series;

 is exactly